o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Absorb the witness commitments with the Fq-Sponge.
 1. Compute the witness polynomials by interpolating each `COLUMNS` of the witness.
    TODO: why not do this first, and then commit?
 Why commit from evaluation directly?
+1. If using lookup:
+	- If queries involve a lookup table with multiple columns then squeeze the Fq-Sponge to obtain the joint combiner challenge $j'$, otherwise set the joint combiner challenge $j'$ to $0$.
+	- Derive the scalar joint combiner $j$ from $j'$ using the endomorphism (TOOD: specify)
+	- If multiple lookup tables are involved, set the `table_id_combiner` as the $j^i$ with $i$ the maximum width of any used table.
+	  Essentially, this is to add a last column of table ids to the concatenated lookup tables.
+	- Compute the dummy lookup value as the combination of the last entry of the XOR table (so `(0, 0, 0)`).
+	  Warning: This assumes that we always use the XOR table when using lookups.
+	- Compute the lookup table values as the combination of the lookup table entries.
+	- Compute the sorted evaluations.
+	- Randomize the last `EVALS` rows in each of the sorted polynomials in order to add zero-knowledge to the protocol.
+	- Commit each of the sorted polynomials.
+	- Absorb each commitments to the sorted polynomials.
 1. Sample $\beta$ with the Fq-Sponge.
 1. Sample $\gamma$ with the Fq-Sponge.
 1. If using lookup:
+	- Compute the lookup aggregation polynomial.
+	- Commit to the aggregation polynomial.
+	- Absorb the commitment to the aggregation polynomial with the Fq-Sponge.
 1. Compute the permutation aggregation polynomial $z$.
 1. Commit (hidding) to the permutation aggregation polynomial $z$.
 1. Absorb the permutation aggregation polynomial $z$ with the Fq-Sponge.